tjune1/cse15l-lab-report3/index.md

 # Third Lab Report - Jun T.

 In this lab report, I choose the command `find` and find 4 ways to use it.
 In example 1 and 2, I use the `-name` option to search for a file in a directory with a specific name.
-In example 3 and 4, I use the `-type` option to  In example 5 and 6, I use the `-path` option.
-In example 6 and 8, I use the
+In example 3 and 4, I use the `-type` option to search for files based on their types.
+In example 5 and 6, I use the `-path` option to find all the paths that contains a given string.
+In example 6 and 8, I use the `xargs wc` option to find and count the lines, words, and characters of the files in a given directory.

-`find -name`

 Example 1:

-Find the file `chapter-2.txt` in technical
+The command `find technical -name "chapter-2.txt"` will find the file `chapter-2.txt` in technical.

 ```
 (base) JundeAir:docsearch jun.tan.1$ find technical -name "chapter-2.txt"

 technical/911report/chapter-2.txt
 ```
+Find it in the [lab report 3 write up](https://ucsd-cse15l-s23.github.io/week/week5/#week5-lab-report).

 Example 2:

-Find all the `txt` files starting with `chapter` in technical
+The command `find technical -name "chapter*.txt"` find all the `txt` files starting with `chapter` in technical.

 ```
 (base) JundeAir:docsearch jun.tan.1$ find technical -name "chapter*.txt"